rixo/svelte-template-hot/README.md

 # Svelte Template Hot

-This is a copy of official [Svelte template](https://github.com/sveltejs/template) with added HMR support (more or less experimental).
+This is a copy of official [Svelte template](https://github.com/sveltejs/template) with added HMR support.
 It lives at https://github.com/rixo/svelte-template-hot.

 Progress of Svelte HMR support can be tracked in [this issue](https://github.com/sveltejs/svelte/issues/3632).

 This template aims to remain as close to the official template as possible.
 Please refer to official docs for general usage.
 For HMR specific stuff, see bellow.

+**:warning: Experimental :warning:**

+This HMR implementation relies on Svelte's private & non documented API.
+This means that it could stop working with any new version of Svelte.

 ## Installation